Lakki-10-Universe/Fake_News_Detection_NLP/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@Lakki-10-Universe] - feel free to contact me!
+Created by LakshmiKanth [@Lakki-10-Universe] - feel free to contact me!